The Importance of Language Translation in Healthcare

 - The Asian languages followed with a correct rate of 46%

 - The African languages at 45%.

 The overall average for all languages was at 57.7%.

 The statistics mentioned above suggest that, while “just Google it” could be the answer to many questions, the same isn’t the case in medical translation.

-The medical translators at Translate By Humans possess the necessary skill set to translate into sectors such as healthcare and medicine, including CRO’S, pharmaceutical companies, hospitals, medical device manufacturers, biotechnology, veterinary science, and all other life sciences.
-Our services are easily accessible and span across a multitude of countries including China, Spain, Germany, Mexico, India, France, USA, UK, and many others.
+The medical translators at Translate By Humans possess the necessary skillset to translate into sectors such as healthcare and medicine, including CRO’S, pharmaceutical companies, hospitals, medical device manufacturers, biotechnology, veterinary science, and all other life sciences.
+Our services are easily accessible and span across many countries, including China, Spain, Germany, Mexico, India, France, the USA, the UK, and many others.